gnarzilla/proxy.deadlight/README.md

    - **IMAP/S & SMTP:** Basic support for email protocols, including `STARTTLS`.
    - **Custom API:** A built-in API for management and integration.

-**API Endpoints:**
+## API Endpoints (Platform Integration)

+When used with edge.deadlight, the proxy exposes these endpoints:

-- `GET /api/blog/status` - Blog service health and version info
+- `GET /api/blog/status` - Blog service health check
+- `POST /api/email/send` - Send email via local SMTP
+- `POST /api/federation/send` - Federate content to other instances
 - `GET /api/email/status` - Email queue status and processing metrics

-- `POST /api/email/send` - Send emails through proxy SMTP bridge
-- `POST /api/federation/send` - Federated blog post distribution via email
+These endpoints translate web requests into native protocol operations.

+Example: `/api/email/send` receives JSON, translates it to SMTP commands, and sends via your configured SMTP server.

 ### Using as a Component